 Note: If you are confined in a non-Network Hospital after you receive outpatient Emergency Health Services, you must notify the Claims Administrator within 24 hours or on the same day of admission if reasonably possible.
 The Claims Administrator may elect to transfer you to a Network Hospital as soon as it is medically appropriate to do so.
 If you choose to stay in the non-Network Hospital after the date the Claims Administrator decides a transfer is medically appropriate, Network Benefits will not be provided.
 Non-Network Benefits may be available if the continued stay is determined to be a Covered Health Service.

 Enteral Nutrition

-Benefits are provided for enteral formulas and low protein modified food products, administered either orally or by tube feeding as the primary source of nutrition, for certain conditions which require specialized nutrients or formulas.
-Examples of conditions include:
+Benefits are provided for specialized enteral formulas administered either orally or by tube feeding for certain conditions under the direction of a Physician.